Georgia Medicaid Dental Coverage

 Children enrolled in PeachCare for Kids (Georgia's CHIP program, covering children at 133%–247% FPL) also receive comprehensive dental.
 The PeachCare dental benefit mirrors the EPSDT standard for enrolled children.

 Each CMO maintains a network of participating dentists.
 Provider availability varies by county — metro Atlanta has more options than rural south Georgia.
-Start with your CMO's member portal or their member services number to search in-network dentists near you.
+Start with your CMO's member portal or member services number to search in-network dentists near you.